mlapps/lightning-getting-started-docs/README.md

 First we add some shared logic between the `Winner` and `Tie` state.

-we wait for a use to press `enter / ok` in the `End` state and then we reset the `Game` (in reset() we also go back to root state) so this will make sure the `$exit()` hook will be called and that's where we show the compleet `Game` component again and we hide the notification.
+we wait for a use to press `enter / ok` in the `End` state and then we reset the `Game` (in reset() we also go back to root state) so this will make sure the `$exit()` hook will be called and that's where we show the complete `Game` component again and we hide the notification.

 ```